This blog may contain affiliate links. Read our disclosure policy for more info.

 If you want to experience a bucket-list-worthy animal experience on Riviera Maya, why not consider a unique tour to go swimming with whale sharks?
 Don’t let their name turn you off; whale sharks are not, in fact, part of the shark family; instead, they are known as the biggest fish in the ocean or the “gentle giants of the sea.”
 That’s because, despite their massive size (these creatures can measure up to 10 meters long), they only eat plankton!

-Whale shark tours are offered in the Riviera Maya from Playa del Carmen and Tulum, and on this memorable tour, you’ll have the opportunity to swim next to these slow-moving sharks!
+Whale shark tours are offered in the Riviera Maya from Playa del Carmen, Tulum, and Isla Mujeres, and on this memorable tour, you’ll have the opportunity to swim next to these slow-moving sharks!
 But it’s worth noting that such tours only operate in this region from June 15 and September 15.

-From Playa del Carmen, this full-day whale shark tour includes return transport from Playa del Carmen or any resort on the Rivera Maya.
+When you’re looking at whale shark tours from Playa del Carmen, there are some great ones to choose from.
+This full-day whale shark tour includes return transport from Playa del Carmen or any resort on the Rivera Maya.
 What’s most interesting, though, is that your guide is a marine biologist who will teach you all about whale sharks as well as share some helpful tips on how best to interact with them!
 As well as that, a yummy lunch which is served off the coast of the stunning Isla Mujeres, is included.

-While if you’re based in Tulum, this particular tour is a full-day snorkeling tour that includes lunch, snacks, and drinks!
+While if you’re based in Tulum and want to swim with whale sharks, this particular tour is a full-day snorkeling tour that includes lunch, snacks, and drinks!
 As a matter of fact, it’s one of the most popular tours on offer in the Yucatan Peninsula.
 And what’s great is that not only will you get to swim alongside whale sharks, but you should also be able to spot sea turtles and tropical fish as you snorkel!

-Whale shark tours in the Mayan Riviera cost between $100 and $175 USD, depending on the type of tour you pick and your starting point.
+Whale shark tours in the Mayan Riviera cost between $100-$200 USD, depending on the type of tour you pick and your starting point.

 5. Day trip to Chichen Itza